John Henry Campbell

 John Henry Campbell (1757-1828)

 A highly respected watercolourist of his day, the Irish artist John Henry Campbell was born in Dublin in 1757 and, like the nineteenth century watercolourist John Faulkner, studied at the Royal Dublin Society school of art.
 He duly established himself in Dublin as a landscape artist in both oils and watercolours.
-He was also accomplished at figure painting, drawing and printmaking.
+He was also accomplished at figure painting, sketching and printmaking.

 An Extensive Wooded Landscape